guardian/jr-api-gateway-workshop/TutorialWeek3.md

 Hint: create a case class for your result data structure, and make a compainion object with an implicit encoder that will let you call `.asJson` on the result.

+# Extras
+If you have got this far and still want to do more, there are other things we havn't covered yet that you might want to have a go at

+.
+Have a go at setting up continuous deployment, so that master deploys automatically